 |Dates: ||1946, 4 November - 1989, 9 March|

-American photographer who experimented with Polaroid images and in the 1970s he switched to large and medium format shots to take homo-erotic and sado-masochistic images.
-He also took series of still-lifes, studio shots of flowers and portraits of exquisite beauty.
+American photographer who experimented with Polaroid images sometimes doing portraits of his close friend Patti Smith.
+In the 1970s he switched to large and medium format shots to take homo-erotic, fetish and sado-masochistic images.
+His series on Lisa Lyon, the first World Women's Bodybuilding Champion, was published as Lady, Lisa Lyon.
+He also took series of still-lifes, studio shots of flowers and portraits of exquisite beauty based upon poses used in Classical statues.
+His work is challenging, provocative and at times unsettling but needs to be understood in its entirity.

 Biography provided by Focal Press